yaorugang/clean-architecture/README.md

 _Rugang Yao.
 07/06/2022_

 ## Environment
-To run this project you need JDK 11 installed.
+To build this project you need JDK 11 installed.

 ## Tech stack: